 Need to Know about Goree Island

-The climate of Senegal is tropical, with a long dry season from November to May during the dry season (March, April and May are the hottest months with the temperature that could reach 35°C-40°C), and a wet season is from June to October (showers are more intense in the south).
-The best months for visiting the country are November, December and January when the temperatures are more bearable.
-We visited Senegal in May, the weather was always sunny, but quite hot above all in the south.
+The climate of Senegal is tropical, with a long dry season from November to May (March, April, and May are the hottest months with the temperature that could reach 35°C-40°C), and a wet season is from June to October (showers are more intense in the south).
+The best months for visiting the country are November, December and January, when the temperatures are more bearable.
+We visited Senegal in May, and the weather was always sunny but quite hot above all in the south.

 2) How to get there